Astaraxia-Linux/Astaraxia/README.md

 # Astaraxia

 Astaraxia is a flexible, source–binary hybrid Linux distribution focused on transparency, configurability, and reproducibility.
-The system provides complete control over build configuration while remaining straightforward to maintain.
+The system provides complete control over build configuration while remaining straightforward to maintain (or not).

 # Astaraxia Devs
 Me